 Because the flu can be deadly and because every few decades an especially lethal influenza emerges.
 The worst on record is the 1918 Spanish flu pandemic (large scale epidemic), which killed more than 20 million people worldwide.
 That is why prevention is stressed and why research for additional treatments is ongoing.

-A strain of influenza A, named for its unique viral antigens (H5N1), is circulating in birds and chickens in Asia.
-It has infected humans who have had close contact with the infected birds and has a high mortality rate.
+A strain of influenza A, named for its unique viral antigens (H5N1), was first detected circulating in birds and chickens in Asia.
+Since October 2022 bird flu has been found in the UK in commercial poultry farms, and wildfowl and seabird flocks.
+Bird flu has been known toinfect humans who have had close contact with infected birds and has a high mortality rate.
 There is concern of a worldwide pandemic if this virus is able to mutate to allow human-to-human transmission of the virus.

 Can I still get the flu if I've had the vaccination?